Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: Methods

+This is precisely a popular likelihood used in Bayesian inverse problems; see, e.g., \cite[Section 3.2.1]{kaipio2005statistical} or \cite[Section 1.1]{dashti2017bayesian}.
+Hence, \eqref{eq:mob} is a generalization fo the standard likelihood model where the structure of the observational noise is left in a more implicit form, i.e. it is not necessarily additive nor orthogonal to the input of the model.
+This represents a fundamental shift in the traditional Bayesian inversion approach that can incorporate both the epistemic (reducible) and aleatoric (irreducible) uncertainties in the problem.
+To be more precise, uncertainty in the observables of interest in this setting are inherently aleatoric, there is no way to improve the accuracy of the observable data, and yet by deviating from the assumption of additive noise, we can account for this uncertainty as well as the epistemic uncertainty that for example arises from modeling assumptions.

-Of course, the choice of the observation distribution $\mob$ is subjective, as any interpretation of the historical records described in \cref{sec:data} must be.
-However, the approach outlined above represents a clear improvement over the modeling of the historical data outlined in \cref{sec:traditional} in at least two ways: \begin{itemize} \item By using probability distributions rather than single values, the methodology more clearly encapsulates the uncertainty associated with the observations. \item Modeling assumptions are explicitly specified and incorporated into the methodology so that the results are rigorous and reproducible. \end{itemize} In fact, one might interpret our modeling via the likelihood distribution as repeating the approach from \cref{sec:traditional} a large number of times, with the observation distribution $\mob(\data)$ representing the probability that a given modeler might interpret the observation as representing the true value $\data$.
+Of course, the choice of the observation distribution $\mob$ in \eqref{eq:mob} is subjective, as any interpretation of the historical records described in \cref{sec:data} must be.
+However, the approach outlined above represents a clear improvement over the modeling of the historical data as a single numerical value in at least two ways: \begin{itemize} \item By using probability distributions rather than single values, the methodology more clearly encapsulates the aleatoric uncertainty associated with the observations. \item Modeling assumptions are explicitly specified and incorporated into the methodology so that the results are rigorous and reproducible. \end{itemize} One might interpret the direct modeling of the likelihood distribution as repeating a deterministic approach to the inverse problem a large number of times, with the observation distribution $\mob(\ag)$ representing the probability that a given modeler might interpret the observation as representing the true value $\ag$.
+As pointed out above, this interpretation allows us to place estimates on the aleatoric uncertainty of the problem.